curbengh/curbengh.github.io/source/_posts/remove-gitlab-artifacts.md

 ## Expire new job artifacts

 In all my projects that were using more than 5 GB, 99% of the usage came from job artifacts.
 I believe most of the cases are like this.
-The first thing I did is to set *new* job artifacts to expire in a week, the default is [30 days](https://docs.gitlab.com/ee/user/gitlab_com/index.html#gitlab-cicd).
-Existing job artifact is not affected by this setting.
+The first thing I did was to set *new* job artifacts to expire in a week, the default is [30 days](https://docs.gitlab.com/ee/user/gitlab_com/index.html#gitlab-cicd).
+Existing job artifacts are not affected by this setting.

+If your job artifacts created in a month are much less than 5 GB in total yet still exceed the quota, it is likely caused by very old artifacts which have no expiry.
+In that case, reducing the default expiry may not be relevant, those old artifacts should be removed instead.

 ``` diff .gitlab-ci.yml
 build: